Last updated on 16 October 2020

 Hysteroscopic myomectomy is the advisable surgical procedure for the removal of fibroids.
 This procedure is performed as outpatient surgery without any incisions and virtually no postoperative discomfort.
 Laparoscopy (keyhole surgery) and laparotomy (open surgery) are alternative options to surgically remove uterine fibroids.

-Magnetic resonance guided focused ultrasound (MRGFU) is a non-invasive outpatient, procedure that uses high intensity focused ultrasound waves to destroy the fibroid tissue.
+- MRI-guided ultrasound.
+Magnetic resonance guided focused ultrasound (MRGFU) is a non-invasive outpatient procedure that uses high intensity focused ultrasound waves to destroy the fibroid tissue.
 During the procedure, an interventional radiologist uses magnetic resonance imaging (MRI) to see inside the body to deliver the treatment directly to the fibroid.

 Endometriosis is a painful disorder in which the tissue that normally lines the inside of your uterus grows outside your uterus, ie. in the ovaries, fallopian tubes, behind the uterus, and on the bladder.
 Like the lining of the uterus, endometriosis tissues break down and bleed during menstruation and this causes pain, especially during your period.